 Chicago is the second most visited city in the USA with over 50 Million annual visitors each year.
 Like a lot of action-packed tourist hotspots, it is not always abundantly clear what to do while visiting the City.
 But Fear, not the City is packed with incredible sights, attractions, Culture, Cuisine, and Shopping.
 It’s real Metropolitan wonderland and should be right up there on most peoples must see Citys.
 Our Guide to the Top attractions In Chicago is aimed at guiding you through all the absolute best things to see and do in the City.

-Regardless of what you like to do, our list of 10 Best Things To Do In Chicago, Illinois draw in both tourists and locals, and there is something for everyone.
+Regardless of what you like to do, our list of 10 Best Things To Do In Chicago, Illinois draws in both tourists and locals, and there is something for everyone.
 Most of the attractions we spotlight are relatively inexpensive or free and are congregated in or near downtown, allowing for easy use of Chicago’s fabulous public transportation, so there is no need to hail a taxi from stop to stop.

 1 – Museums!

 Chicago’s rivalry with New York comprises most things in life, buildings, culture, politics, etc… But it even touches their museums.
 New York is well known as one of the best destinations in the World for Museums, But the truth is Chicago gives it a run for its money!
 While The offering is somewhat less diverse The Quality is right up there.
 So Your visit to Chicago really should feature at least one of America’s top Museums.

 Art Institute of Chicago